TSEN4M/HAI-assignment3/EXPLAINABILITY_REPORT.md

 - **Fixed Tracks**: Contribution tracks are fixed length; fill shows strength for consistent comparison
 - **Readable Numbers**: Appropriate precision and units (e.g., %)
 - **Narrative & Guidance**: “Story in one sentence” + advisor to‑do ideas support action
+- **Progressive Disclosure**: Protective/risk sections show the top two factors by default with “Show all” toggles to reduce scroll fatigue

 ### 5.3 Actionability

 For each prediction, advisors can now:
-- See exactly which factors influenced the prediction
+- See exactly which factors influenced the prediction (with the most impactful surfaced first)
 - Understand the magnitude of each factor's impact
 - Compare against model-wide patterns (global explanations)
 - Identify intervention points (e.g., "clear debtor status")
+- Review “Use With Care” guidance directly under the form before submitting
 - Test "what-if" scenarios by changing inputs and re-running

 ---